H3X-007/KOTH-Script/README.md

 5. Sit back and enjoy being the KING!
 The script will continuously update the KING nickname in the \`/root/king.txt\` file to maintain your dominance.

+## NOTE : Please ensure that the Python server is running before executing the KOTH script.
+The KOTH script relies on the server to retrieve and run the check.sh script.
+Once the check.sh script is obtained and executed, you can safely close the Python server.

 ## Contributing

 Contributions are welcome!
 If you have any suggestions, bug reports, or feature requests, please open an issue or submit a pull request.